The Fastest Way to Get the Most Recent Row Per Group in Postgres

 The Fastest Way

 Notice when we created the table, we didn’t add indexes.
-Using the proper indexes can dramatically speed up the queries.

-CREATE INDEX login_event_user_six ON login_event (user);
+CREATE INDEX login_event_user_six ON login_event ("user");

-CREATE INDEX login_event_user_timestamp_desc_fix ON login_event (timestamp DESC);
+CREATE INDEX login_event_user_timestamp_desc_fix ON login_event ("timestamp" DESC);

 Closing